What is Seasonal Depression?

 - decreased appetite

-Approximately one half million of the U.S. population suffers from winter SAD, while 10 to 20 percent may suffer from a more mild form of winter blues.
-Three-quarters of the sufferers are women, and the onset typically is early adulthood.
+Approximately half a million people in the United States suffer from winter SAD, while 10 to 20 percent may suffer from a more mild form of winter blues.
+Three-quarters of the sufferers are women, and the depression usually starts in early adulthood.
 SAD also can occur in children and adolescents.
 Older adults are less likely to experience SAD.

-This illness is more commonly seen in people who live in cloudy regions or at high latitudes (geographic locations farther north or south of the equator).
-Individuals who relocate to higher latitudes are more prone to SAD.
+This illness is more commonly seen in people who live in cloudy regions or at high latitudes (locations farther north or south of the equator).
+Individuals who relocate to higher latitudes are more likely to be affected by SAD.

 What causes seasonal affective disorder?

-The exact cause of this condition is not known, but evidence to date strongly suggests that—for those with an inherent vulnerability—SAD is triggered by changes in the availability of sunlight.
-One theory is that with decreased exposure to sunlight, the internal biological clock that regulates mood, sleep, and hormones is shifted.
+The exact cause of this condition is not known, but evidence strongly suggests that, for those who are vulnerable to it, SAD is set off by changes in the availability of sunlight.
+One theory is that with less exposure to sunlight, the internal biological clock that regulates mood, sleep, and hormones is shifted.
 Exposure to light may reset the biological clock.

-Another theory is that brain chemicals that transmit information between nerves, called neurotransmitters (for example, serotonin), may be altered in individuals with SAD.
+Another theory is that brain chemicals (neurotransmitters, such as serotonin) that transmit information between nerves may be changed in people with SAD.
 It is believed that exposure to light can correct these imbalances.

 How can I tell if I have seasonal affective disorder?